 - Food delivery

-Restaurants are closed but that doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
+The coronavirus situation doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
 You can visit Glovo Barcelona and UberEats or other delivery websites, pick anything you have cravings for and have it delivered to your location.

 - Communicating with your loved ones